-As with other Geoguides, this document gives guidance on good engineering practices, and its recommendations are not intended to be mandatory.
-Practitioners are encouraged to provide comments to the Geotechnical Engineering Office at any time on the contents of this Geoguide, so that improvements can be made to future editions.
+As with other Geoguides, this document gives guidance on good engineering practice, and its recommendations are not intended to be mandatory.
+As experience and good practice evolve, practitioners are encouraged to provide feedback to the GEO at any time on the contents of this Geoguide, so that improvements can be made from time to time.
+This Geoguide is a continuously updated document.
+Updated information is released on the CEDD Website.